- Article

 PROMPT ACCESS TO FUNDING KEY TO BUSINESS GROWTH

-Having access to working capital financing is a key focus for companies, especially SMEs in the services industry, says Iain Morrison, Country Head of Global Trade and Receivables Finance, HSBC Singapore.
+Having access to working capital financing is a key focus for companies, especially SMEs in the services industry, says Iain Morrison, Country Head of Global Trade Solutions, HSBC Singapore.

 As business volumes increase in today’s post-pandemic landscape, having access to working capital financing takes on an even bigger focus for companies, both big and small.

-This is especially the case for small and medium-sized enterprises (SMEs) in the services industry, said Iain Morrison, country head of global trade and receivables finance at HSBC Singapore.
+This is especially the case for small and medium-sized enterprises (SMEs) in the services industry, said Iain Morrison, country head of Global Trade Solutions at HSBC Singapore.

 Not only do such firms have limited cost-efficient financing options, they also face higher costs from manpower and day-to-day operations, which are likely to have a knock-on effect on their working capital.